pwwang/liquidpy/README.md

 __NOTE: the leading spaces of the line is not stripped, this is slightly different from `liquid`__

-__The above behavior of the tags are in `loose` mode, which is a default mode of `pyliquid`.
+__The above behavior of the tags are in `loose` mode, which is a default mode of `liquid.py`.
 You may also change the default mode globally:__
 ```python
 from liquid import Liquid
 Liquid.DEFAULT_MODE = 'compact'